Table mysql.servers doesn’t exist: Problem adding a database user in plesk Or restarting mysql

 Section 2:

-If mysql_fix_privilege_tables command does not exist, use mysql_upgrade instead. mysql_fix_privilege_tables is an older script that previously was used to uprade the system tables in the mysql database after a MySQL upgrade. mysql_upgrade command have superseded mysql_fix_privilege_tables.
+mysql_upgrade command have superseded mysql_fix_privilege_tables. mysql_fix_privilege_tables is an older script that previously was used to upgrade the system tables in the Mysql database .

 To fix the issue, you need to replace mysql_fix_privilege_tables with mysql_upgrade in the above stated commands, i.e.